SagarFall2022/Mobile-Application-Development/README.md

 6. Performance Optimization: The app is optimized for faster loading times and smooth performance, ensuring a responsive and efficient user experience.

-## Installation:

-To install the Android Notes app, follow these steps:

-1. Download the APK file from the GitHub repository or any other designated source.

-2. Enable installation from unknown sources in the Android device settings.
-This allows the installation of apps from sources other than the Google Play Store.

-3. Open the APK file and follow the on-screen instructions to complete the installation process.

 ## Usage:

-Once installed, the Android Notes app can be used as follows:
+The Android Notes app can be used as follows:

 1. Launch the app on your Android device.